Read time 7 minutes

-- Next, select the option Automatically generate a new password or add a new password manually.
-Select the option Ask for the password change at the next sign-in and click on the RESET option.
+- Afterward, choose between two options: either Generate a new password automatically or Add a new password manually.
+Then, opt for Request a password change at the next sign-in and proceed by clicking RESET.

-- Now, the password is reset, and the new user or anyone has to enter this new password to access the G Suite account.
+- The password has been reset, requiring the new user or anyone else to input this updated password for access to the G Suite account.

 - Backup G Suite Data of the User

 It’s a prudent practice to proactively secure your G Suite user data by storing it locally or on an external drive.
 You can easily export your data from your G Suite user account in two straightforward methods.
 The first option involves utilizing the data export functionality found within the Google Admin Console.
 Simply click on the top rightmost arrow and select the “Data Export” option located under the “Tools” section.
 Follow the provided instructions to complete the data export process.
 You have data migration and Google Takeout services as well to transfer emails from one user to another in G Suite.

 But these manual data backup and migration services are lengthy and not so flexible.
 You can try a professional G Suite Backup solution – Kernel G Suite Backup – for easy and efficient G Suite account backup.

 Kernel G Suite Backup, a sophisticated backup tool designed to automate the safeguarding of your G Suite content, including Gmail, Drive, Contacts, and Calendar.
 This powerful utility efficiently preserves selected mailbox items from G Suite mailboxes in PST file format.
 With flexible data backup options and support for incremental migration, it offers users the convenience of saving G Suite mailbox content in up to eight different file formats.
 Notably, it even backs up your Google Drive data.
 Curious about its capabilities?
 You can explore its features and functionalities with the trial version.